onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 After switching to another provider, you will eventually see the same content, but new changes might appear with different delays.
 Providers continuously synchronize the data changes within spaces, and depending on the resource usage, they can take from a couple of seconds to even hours to propagate.
-To see the changes immediately, you should choose the Oneprovider on which you are making them (modifying file content, creating new files or directories, scheduling data transfers, etc.).
+To see the changes immediately, you should select the provider on which you are making them (modifying file content, creating new files or directories, scheduling data transfers, etc.).
 :::